Syntaf/MazeSolver/README.md

 Building
 ----------------------------------------------------
-There's no dependencies for this repo, *yay!*.
-All you need to worry about it building the project
+There are no dependencies for this repo, *yay!* All you need to worry about is building the project.

 Windows
 ---------
 1. Clone the master MazeSolver repository in a directory of your choice.

 2. Create a build folder.
 This project requires and out-of-tree build.
-This means you ~will be unable to~ **should not** run CMake in the MazeGen folder
+This means you ~will be unable to~ **should not** run CMake in the MazeGen folder.

-3. Open up the CMake GUI. in the input box labelled "Where is the source code:", enter the full path to the source folder.
-In the input box labelled "Where to build the binaries" , enter the full path to the folder you created in step 2.
+3. Open up the CMake GUI. in the input box labeled "Where is the source code:", enter the full path to the source folder.
+In the input box labeled "Where to build the binaries" , enter the full path to the folder you created in step 2.

 4. Press the "Configure" button.
 A window will pop up asking you which compiler to use.
 Selecter any version your heart desires but this tutorial will center around VS, so we're going to select to build a VS project.